right arrow Back

 1. Inspect order documents

-Matching order documents with invoices ensures they’re for the same amount, so customers are being billed what they should be.
+Matching order documents with invoices and purchase orders ensures they’re for the same amount, so customers are being billed what they should be.

 If they’re not, and you’re invoicing customers for the wrong amount, you’ll either be overcharging them, prompting them to query invoices (which often means they get paid late) or undercharging for the work you’ve done.